serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 The `invoke` and `invoke local` commands make it easy to invoke and test-drive remote or local functions with custom input.

-All the input data is automatically parsed as JSON and handed over to the function as input data.
+All the input data is automatically parsed as JSON and handed over to the function as it corresponding input data.

 Sometimes you want to have more control over the way the input data reaches your functions.
-This is why a `--raw` flas was added to `invoke` and `invoke local`.
+This is why a `--raw` flag was added to `invoke` and `invoke local`.

 Using this flag makes it possible to pass in the invocation data as is without any automatic transformations.